 Our general dentists and pediatric specialists use a compassionate and comprehensive approach to provide preventive oral health care, backed by the latest in pediatric research.

-Our Pediatric Dentistry clinics offer a full spectrum of services for all children at every stage of their lives from infancy through adolescence including those with special and complex oral health needs, and patients with special developmental and behavioral care needs.
+Our Pediatric Dentistry clinics offer a full spectrum of services for children at every stage of their lives from infancy through adolescence (under age 17) including those with special and complex oral health needs, and patients with special developmental and behavioral care needs.

 Special Needs Dentistry

 Developmental disabilities affect the mind, the body and the skills people use in everyday life.
 People with intellectual and developmental disabilities (IDD) often need extra help to achieve and maintain good oral health.
 And they are particularly at-risk for oral health issues such as severe tooth decay and periodontal disease.
 Poor communication skills, lack of manual dexterity, fear, uncontrolled movements, and other physical, emotional or behavioral factors can make it difficult for them to maintain proper oral hygiene.